Microsoft Home: Kids

 The purple cartoon character McZee was used as a mascot for the Microsoft Kids line.

 The Microsoft Kids division produced educational software aimed at children in 1993.
 Their products feature a purple-skinned character named McZee who wears wacky attire and leads children through the fictional town of Imaginopolis, where each building or room is a unique interface to a different part of the software.
 He is accompanied by a different partner in each software title.

-Tying in with the TV series, Microsoft Scholastic's The Magic School Bus was a highly successful series that continued to be sold after Microsoft Home's kids range of software turned into a subsidiary called Microsoft Kids.
+Tying in with the TV series, Microsoft Scholastic's The Magic School Bus was a highly successful series that continued to be sold after Microsoft Home's range of children's software turned into a subsidiary called Microsoft Kids.